 The Reserve Banks do not hold accounts for individuals and do not provide Reserve Bank services to individuals.
-In the course of providing Financial Services to Depository-Financial Institutions and other-their authorized users of Reserve Bank servicesFinancial Services, the Reserve Banks obtain, store, and transmit information that includes Sensitive Consumer Information.15 Under the general supervision of the Board of Governors, the Reserve Banks have implemented information security measures designed to protect the security and confidentiality of nonpublic personal information obtained by themSensitive Consumer Information, to protect against any anticipated threats or hazards to the security or integrity of such information, and to protect against unauthorized access to or use or reuse of such information that could result in substantial harm or inconvenience to a_Depository Institution's customerConsumer.
+In the course of providing Financial Services to Financial Institutions and their authorized users of Financial Services, the Reserve Banks obtain, store, and transmit information that includes Sensitive Consumer Information.
+Under the general supervision of the Board of Governors, the Reserve Banks have implemented information security measures designed to protect the security and confidentiality of Sensitive Consumer Information, to protect against any anticipated threats or hazards to the security or integrity of such information, and to protect against unauthorized access to or use or reuse of such information that could result in substantial harm or inconvenience to a Consumer.

-As part of their information security programs, the Reserve Banks have created a risk-based program to address incidents of unauthorized access to Sensitive Consumer Information that takes into account the size and complexity of the
+As part of their information security programs, the Reserve Banks have created a risk-based program to address incidents of unauthorized access to Sensitive Consumer Information that takes into account the size and complexity of the Reserve Banks and the nature and scope of the Reserve Banks' activities.
+This Section 6 is an integral part of the Reserve Banks' response program.